Securing Your Kubernetes Cluster: Cilium and Network Policies

 kubectl apply -f https://github.com/istio/istio/blob/master/samples/sleep/sleep.yaml -n sleep

-If we try to access httpbin from sleep in the sleep namespace, it will fail.
-This is because the policy we created only allows traffic from sleep in the default namespace to httpbin in the default namespace.
+httpbin from sleep in the sleep namespace, it will fail.
+This is because the policy we created only allows traffic from sleep in the default namespace to httpbin in the default namespace.sleep in the sleep namespace to httpbin in the default namespace using the namespace selector:apiVersion: networking.k8s.io/v1

 kind: NetworkPolicy